✓ Updated May 2026

 Frequently Asked Questions

 I've heard the islands are quite different.
-How do I choose which ones to visit?
+How do I choose which ones to visit if I only have a week?

-Beyond the main beaches, are there any 'hidden gems' you'd recommend?
+Beyond the main tourist beaches, are there any 'hidden gem' spots you'd recommend?

-How many days do you need in Cabo Verde?
+How many days do you need in Cape Verde?

 Compare prices across top travel sites to find the best deal.